iprnq9/act_out/README.md

 Once the group is ready to play, one person's phone or tablet is passed around the circle, where every other person is on the same team.

-_Created using Django and jQuery._
+_Created using Django, jQuery, and MaterializeCSS. _